 The content listed below is non-accessible for the following reasons.

 Non-compliance with the accessibility regulations

 - There are some instances where non-text content doesn’t have alternative text.
-For example, the coloured warning labels on some screens do not read out the colour of the warning.
-Some of the buttons with icons (e.g. share button, filter button, map layer switcher button) are read out as ‘button’.
-They do not describe what the button is for.
 This fails WCAG success criterion 1.1.1 ‘Non-text Content’.
-We will roll out fixes for these issues on an ongoing basis.
-Some of these issues are reliant on software provided by third parties.
+For example, on the privacy preferences banner the back button and filter button do not have alternative text.
+These issues are reliant on software provided by third parties.
 The third parties involved are aware of the issues and are also working to address them.
-We aim to address this by the end of 2021.
+We expect this to be resolved by October 2022.

 Audio description for prerecorded national weather videos

 We do not provide audio description for our daily national weather videos since all the information in the video track is already provided in the audio track, so no audio description should be necessary.
 Our presenters are provided with guidance to make our videos as accessible as possible.

 Content that's not within the scope of the accessibility regulations

 Our weather maps do not have text equivalents.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
 We aim to make the weather maps as accessible as they can be.
 However, online maps and mapping services are exempt from meeting the accessibility regulations.